 Advisory Committees will be formed on an as-needed basis.

 Revenue Diversity Ad Hoc Committee

-Ad Hoc committee provides guidance and strategies for pursuing alternate funding opportunities that align with the mission, vision, and priorities of CSCF and the region it serves.
+Ad Hoc committee formed in FY 17-18 to provide guidance and strategies for pursuing alternate funding opportunities that align with the mission, vision, and priorities of CSCF and the region it serves.